microsoft/Windows-IoT-Samples/I2CPortExpander/CS/README.md

 Let's start by wiring up the components on the breadboard as shown in the diagram below.

-**Note: Make sure to power off the Upboard when connecting your circuit.
+**Note: Make sure to power off the UP Board when connecting your circuit.
 This is good practice to reduce the chance of an accidental short circuit during construction.**

 ![Breadboard connections](../../Resources/I2cPortExpanderDrawing_bb_750.png)